A conversation with Klaas Greydanus, owner/entrepreneur of Greydanus Potato Trade.

 How happy are you with your Manter purchase?

 “We are very happy.
 We have installed a checkweigher as well and we see that the machines weigh very accurate.
-We save a lot of money by reducing the give-away (red. “give away” too much product due to inaccurate weighing).”
-The MD16 weigher is also equipped with Level Control, with this the weigher achieves an even more accurate result and therefore more efficiency.
-“Furthermore, the customerservice is very good, with just one phone call it’s either solved or a technician is on its way.”
-This Manter service is offered worldwide through an extensive network of dealers.
+We have saved a lot of money by reducing the give-away (ed. “give away” too much product due to inaccurate weighing).”
+The MD16 weigher is also equipped with Level ControlWith this the weigher achieves an even more accurate result and therefore more efficiency.
+“Furthermore, the customerservice is excellent, with just one phonecall the issue is either solved or a technician is on his way.”
+This service is offered by Manter worldwide through an extensive network of dealers.

 How do you see the future in terms of packaging?

 “I do believe plastic is good packaging material.
 You can easily recycle it.
 But if it’s in the mind of the consumers, like paper packaging for instance, we have to go along with it.”
 There is no growing demand for paper packaging in the fresh produce sector yet.
 Research to make paper suitable for the sector is currently still in an initial phase.
 “We are currently testing with paper bags, however this is not a succes.
 It doesn’t pack nicely, it is very fragile.
 We have to wait and see how it develops.
 Manter has a machine that can pick up bags separately, you could also use a paper bag with that, so on this subject Manter is responding to the needs of the consumer.”

 What are your expectations for the future?

 “We see that consumers prefer smaller packs.
 Where we used to pack 5 or 10 kilos, you can clearly see the shift to 2.5 kg and kilo packages.
 So we are gearing up for that.”
 With the Manter MD16 weigher weights from 500 grams to 15 kilos can be reached easily.
 Very suitable for the different packaging that Greydanus processes.

 What would you like to say to Manter?